 Applications for d-real positions starting in September/October 2021 are being accepted now.
-The deadline for applications is 16.00 on Thursday 18th March 2021.
+The deadline for the third call for applications is 16.00 on Thursday 20th May 2021.
 If there are open positions after this date we will operate a rolling call until all positions are filled.
-If you have any questions about the programme please email the Programme Manager, Dr Stephen Carroll (email@example.com).
+If you have any questions about the programme please email the Programme Manager, Dr Stephen Carroll (firstname.lastname@example.org).
 To apply please visit our Apply to d-real page.

 Dublin City University

 Title: Establishing Design Principles to Combat Over-reliance on Day-to-Day Technologies and Cognitive Decline

 Supervision Team: Hyowon Lee, DCU (Primary Supervisor) / Maria Chiara Leva, TU Dublin (External Secondary Supervisor)

 Description: The concept of “usability” in the field of Human-Computer Interaction strives to make our technologies better fit to our tasks, by improved efficiency, ease of use and satisfaction.
 Most of the web services and apps we use today in our everyday lives try to save our mental efforts in recall (e.g. reminder app), vigilance (e.g. notification), arithmetic (e.g. calculator app), spatial cognition (e.g. GPS step-by-step instruction), etc. While the immediacy and convenience is one of the main reasons we use these in the first place, increasing anecdotal and scientific evidences suggest that an extended reliance to these tools can result in negative consequences in our cognition.
 Through a series of iterations of brainstorming, interaction sketching/design and usability testing, this project will construct a new set of usability principles and guidelines for designing new user-interfaces that minimise the potentially negative impact of over-reliance to day-to-day technologies.

 Code: 2021DCU02 (position filled)